UK invoice checklist for service businesses

 Invoice payment terms

-Choose due dates, payment wording and bank-transfer references for UK service invoices.
+Choose payment terms, due dates and bank transfer references for UK service invoices.

 Example quote

-See a simple UK service quote layout with service items, optional items, quote expiry and customer acceptance.
+See how a UK service quote can show service items, optional items, expiry date and customer acceptance.

 Example invoice

-See a simple UK service invoice layout with VAT, payment terms, bank transfer details and payment tracking.
+See how a UK service invoice can show VAT, payment terms, bank details and payment status.

 Public demo

-Create clearer UK invoices and track payment follow-up in one place
+Create clearer invoices and follow up payments in one place

-Customer invoice payments stay between your customer and your bank account.
-Joqiva tracks the workflow and reminders.
+Customer invoice payments go straight to your bank account.
+Joqiva helps you track status and reminders.